 In addition to using the Edit tool with the Modify Feature task, you can also use the Attributes dialog box to modify the dimension feature's geometry.
-5. Right-click over any part of the sketch and click Finish Sketch.

 The dimension feature's geometry is updated.

 Modifying a dimension feature's style